-(8) The local management entity shall assure that a physician is available at all times to provide backup support to include telephone
+(8) The local management entity shall assure that a physician is available at all times to provide backup support to include telephone consultation and face-to-face evaluation, if necessary.

 SECTION 2.
 This act becomes effective July 1, 2003, and expires July 1, 2006.October 1, 2007."